Information for Prospective and Transfer Dietetics Students

 - You can complete a second bachelor’s degree with a major in Nutrition.
 Most general education requirements would not need to be repeated.

 - You can complete just the DPD coursework through the College of Continuing and Professional Studies as a non-degree seeking student.
-However, this option is not the easiest to manage.
-Non-degree seeking students are the last group to register for classes which can make it difficult to get the classes when you need them.
-Also, non-degree seeking students are typically not eligible for financial aid.
-A transcript evaluation is required for this option (see below for more details).
+However, this option is not usually popular with students.
+Non-degree seeking students are typically not eligible for financial aid and are the last group to register for classes which can occasionally make it difficult to get the classes when you need them.
+If this seems like the best option for you, a transcript evaluation is required (see below for more details).

 - You can complete the graduate program in nutrition (MS or Ph.D.).
 Any missing DPD coursework needs to be completed, and the verification statement obtained before entering the internship at the end of the program.
 A transcript evaluation is required for this option (see below for more details).

 - Students pursuing a graduate degree at the University of Minnesota must complete the dietetics coursework in addition to the graduate program requirements.
 The dietetics coursework can be completed during or prior to beginning the graduate program.
-The Nutrition MS degree is offered through the Department of Food Science and Nutrition is research-intensive and entrance to the program is very competitive.
+The Nutrition MS degree offered through the Department of Food Science and Nutrition is research-intensive and entrance to the program is very competitive.